 You must consider the following submissions information when applying for a brand or earmark:

-- do not enter credit card details on the application form for security reasons
+- Do not enter credit card details on the application form.

-- you will be contacted by a member of LTU and sent a BPoint link via email to make payment when your application is ready to be processed
+- Payments are processed via BPoint.
+You will be contacted by a member of staff regarding payment when your application is being processed.

-- there is a 40 working day turnaround period for processing fully completed applications.
+- There is currently a 40-working day turnaround period for all applications.